-Join HCCC for talks by current resident artists, Lauren Eckert and Brian Vu.
-Discover their artistic processes, and learn about their works of art, influences, and materials.
-After the talks, explore the artists’ studios, where visitors are encouraged to ask questions.
+Join HCCC live on Facebook for virtual talks by current resident artists, Lauren Eckert and Brian Vu.
+Discover the artists’processes, and learn about their works of art, influences, and materials.

 About Lauren Eckert